 One of the beautiful aspects of Qigong is that, in addition to treatment being available, there are many (thousands) of forms that can be practiced by the individual that keep the energy body in right balance, good harmony, nice flow with a high quality of chi moving throughout.
 The forms that I lead are easy to follow and general in their application to an individual's wellness.
 They provide support for the organ systems, the connective tissue, the nervous system and brain.
-They also support our emotional body, increase your focus, help support the softening of false beliefs, and support any spiritual practice that you may have, regardless of tradition.
+They also support our emotional body, increase our focus, help support the softening of false beliefs, and support any spiritual practice that we may have, regardless of tradition.
 Over time, the practice of these forms helps soften our natural transitions between expansion and contraction, bringing extremes into balance and restoring flow to our bodies, minds, and emotions.

 Monthly Practice in the Park